What Is Tubal Ligation Reversal?

 In some cases, the area of the tubal reversal forms scar tissue and re-blocks the fallopian tubes.

 How Much Does Tubal Reversal Surgery Cost?

 Insurance does not typically cover the procedure.
 Tubal reversal is expensive -- several thousand dollars for the surgery, along with anesthesia and hospital fees and the cost of fertility tests required before the procedure .

 Alternatives to Tubal Reversal Surgery

-An option to tubal reversal is in vitro fertilization (IVF), a form of assisted reproduction in which a woman's egg and man's sperm are fertilized outside the womb in a laboratory dish.
+An alternative to tubal reversal is in vitro fertilization (IVF), a form of assisted reproduction in which a woman's egg and man's sperm are fertilized outside the womb in a laboratory dish.
 The fertilized egg (embryo) is later placed into a woman's womb.
 Increasing IVF success rates have led to a decrease in the number of tubal reversal in recent years.

 IVF may also be an option for women who cannot achieve pregnancy after tubal reversal surgery.